Student-centric advice and objective recommendations

 How do I start homeschooling?

-For parents with young children who have never attended a traditional classroom, they can begin homeschooling their child once they turn school age.
-But for parents who want to withdraw their kids from public or private school, the process is slightly different.
-They must write a letter of withdrawal to the school principal or local superintendent, describing their intent to begin homeschooling their child.
+For parents who want to withdraw their kids from public or private school, they must write a letter of withdrawal to the school principal or local superintendent, describing their intent to begin homeschooling their child.
 After that, parents continue the process by following their district’s specific guidelines.

 Frequently asked questions about homeschooling